Index Detecting Cycles in a Directed Graph Problems Change Language (Farsi) Source

 Introduction

-Here we describe two algorithms that can detect cyclicity in graphs.
-Notably, the first algorithm will output an actual cycle in the graph if one exists!
+Here, we describe two algorithms that can detect if a graph contains a cycle.
+Furthermore, the first algorithm will output a cycle if one is found!

 Algorithm Complexity

-In the algorithm, we used \(DFS\) once, hence its complexity is \(O(m+n)\), where \(n\) is the number of vertices and \(m\) is the number of edges.
+In this algorithm, we used \(DFS\) once, resulting in a complexity of \(O(m+n)\), where \(n\) is the number of vertices and \(m\) is the number of edges.

 Algorithm Implementation